-Players from 6 years old to 90 will smack balls back and forth on tables spread throughout the Fort Worth Convention Center.
+Players from six-years-old to 90 will smack balls back and forth on tables spread throughout the Fort Worth Convention Center.
 It includes 24 ratings events, which means that players enter according to their certified ability levels.
 You can watch para table tennis, alternate tourneys featuring sandpaper and hardbat rackets, and team competitions, along with age events and the main draws featuring the top players.
 Prize money at stake totals $50,000.

 Will We See Olympic Athletes?

 Yes, the tournament annually sees entries from past and future Olympians from multiple countries.

 Why Is Table Tennis A Thing In Fort Worth?

 The Texas Wesleyan program has won multiple national titles over the last two decades, including 14 Co-ed Team titles from 2004-2019.
 Longtime TWU men’s golf coach Bobby Cornett, himself an avid table tennis player, established the program in the late 2000s, and the program has become one of the country’s best.

 Is This A Game Of Ping Pong?